GlebIrovich/datomatica/README.md

-# Deployment of the Datomatica web service the Heroku cloud hosting
+# Deployment of the Datomatica web service to Heroku

 ## Set up